Last Updated on May 5, 2022 by Tina

 One of the places that my best friend and I are looking forward to going back to when the situation gets better is Bali, Indonesia.
 We both love posting pictures on Instagram, and there are a lot of Instagrammable spots in Bali.
 In 2019, we had her bachelorette party there, and we even hired a professional photographer to take our photos.

-If you are from one of these countries and planning to visit Bali soon, here are Instagrammable spots in Bali that you might want to check out:
+If you planning to visit Bali soon, here are Instagrammable spots in Bali that you might want to check out:

 Tirta Gangga Water Palace

 Tirta Gangga Water Palace is located in Eastern Bali.
 It was a former royal palace and was named after the sacred river Ganges in Hinduism.
 It is a maze of pools and fountains and surrounded by beautiful gardens.

 Never Miss An Update

 Bali has plenty of beautiful waterfalls and Tukad Cepung cave waterfall is one.
 It is well hidden between rocks, and on sunny days light rays stream into the cave.
 To get to the waterfalls, you need to walk for around 15 minutes from the parking lot, and it is not an easy walk as the path consists of very steep steps.
 But I can assure you that it is worth it.

 Located in the northern part of Bali, Jatiluwih Rice Terraces is a scenic area with lush, undulating rice terraces.
 In 2012, it has been designated to be a World Culture Heritage by UNESCO.

 The Uluwatu Temple is a famous Balinese sea temple in Bali perched high above a sea cliff face.
 It is where you can watch the Kecak Fire Dance, a traditional performance where performers act out a scene from the Ramayana with a mesmerizing trance chant, punctuated by exciting fire dances.